ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

 ---
-name: 'NMMNH Single Locality Entry'
+name: NMMNH Single Locality Entry
 about: This issue lists the steps required to add a new locality for the New Mexico Museum of Natural History and Science Paleontology Collection
-title: "NMMNH Paleo Locality"
+title: NMMNH Paleo Locality
 labels: ''
 assignees: ''